Corine Lormel, Ph.D.

-- The first place is explicitly indicated in the report’s table of results (if a GC report is something completely new, I suggest you read first this previous paper blog here).
+- The first place is explicitly indicated in the result table of the report (if a GC report is something completely new, I suggest, you first read this previous paper blog here).
 To understand this type of unknown we will use an analogy to a criminal investigation.
-On a crime scene, the police are taking fingerprints and DNA.
-Based on what they can state if the criminal is a child or an adult, a woman or a man.
+On a crime scene, the police take fingerprints and DNA.
+Based on their finding they can state if the criminal is a child or an adult, a woman or a man.
 They have a unique map identifying one specific person.
 That is the same for molecules.
 Each of them has a special signature which is given in GC-FID by the retention index and/or in GC-MS by the mass spectrum.
-So, the analyst can often define the molecule’s family: a ketone, a monoterpene, etc.
+So, the analyst can often define the family of the molecule: a ketone, a monoterpene, etc.

 Similarly to the police, who know when the DNA test provides a match wether the same person was present on two crime scenes, an unknown molecule that matched a saved DNA (retention indexes, mass spectrum) in our reference means we have met it before.
 That is why we keep track of all the unknows in our databases and the reports because they provide relevant information on the essential oils.
 For some samples, that can be even more useful, as a specific unknown can be a clue for species and if it is missing, the sample is considered as unusual.